rickyemi/Alzheimers_Models/README.md

 ## Project Overview

-A fully functional, production-ready machine learning project for binary classification of Alzheimer's disease patients as Amyloid Positive or Negative.
-The project demonstrates best practices for organizing data science repositories using three complementary classifiers: RBF SVM, XGBoost, and Logistic Regression.
+A fully functional, production-ready machine learning project for binary classification of Alzheimer's disease patients as Amyloid Positive or Negative using three complementary classifiers: RBF SVM, XGBoost, and Logistic Regression.

 ## What Was Created